skolacha/patchwork-sarvani/content/catalogue/Ammamma.md

 “So that is my favorite.”

+[Music]

 “I used to buy bananas for my grandmother.
 While coming [home], one street, one place, there are no houses.
 And lots of trees.
 So you know, definitely the monkeys will be there.”

 “So you should be very careful, if they see a little bit of banana, they’ll jump on you.
 I used to be so scared.
-I used to look around all the time and if I see a little bit of movement on the trees, I used to run [and] jump into the house.
-You are helpless, basically.”
+I used to look around all the time and if I see a little bit of movement on the trees, I used to run [and] jump into the house.”

+[Music]

 My mother’s bathroom roof was shared with the neighbors.
 Often, monkeys would come up and grab something—a sari, a blouse, a sock—off the clothesline and taunt my mom’s family with it.
 You’d catch the jeering red face through the bathroom window and know: the game was afoot.

 “We will be shouting here with sticks or something.
 They’ll sign [to] you that I’m going to tear it.
 If you do anything, I’m going to tear your clothes like this.”

 “Then you need to show them either some rice [or] food.
 That is a strategic thing.
 You should put that food in the other direction so that when it comes for that food, you need to go and grab that food.”

+[Music]

+***
+***

+###### Note: The full audio work will be dropping on Sunday, August 21!
+Below is a full transcript of the audio, giving you a preview of what is to come!

+***
+***

 “There is one scary thing I remember.
 I was maybe 11 or 12 years old.”